 In some parks, summer temperatures can reach 90°F to 100°F, while in winter, they can drop below freezing.
 Snow can block the trails and make some unpaved roads impassable.

-We went from mid-September to early October, and the conditions were excellent, although we had some freakishly hot 40+° C (110 °F) days in Las Vegas.
+We went from mid-September to early October, and the conditions were excellent, though we had some freakishly hot days in Las Vegas at 40+°C (110°F).

 This road trip passes through 6 national parks.

-Each has their own entrance fee of about $20 to $35 (per vehicle).
+Each has its own entrance fee of about $20 to $35 (per vehicle).
 A great way to save money is to get the America the Beautiful Pass.

-It does not include State Parks or Tribal Parks, so you will need to pay for entrance at Monument Valley Tribal Park, Dead Horse Point State Park, and Kodachrome State Park.
+It does not include State Parks or Tribal Parks, so you will need to pay for entrance at the following parks on this itinerary:

 You need a permit to enter the wave, and they are extremely difficult to get as only 64 are allocated per day.

 Permits are issued 4 months in advance, and you can apply from anywhere in the world.
-There is also a daily lottery for permits issued within the next few days, but you need to apply from within a geofenced area.
+There is also a daily lottery for permits issued for 2 days after you apply, but you need to apply from within a geofenced area.

 Apply for the seasonal Wave Permit up to 4 months in advance.
 Best of luck.